Continuing Education Units

 With so many recent advances and innovations, choosing the right textile for the right application can be daunting.
 And with so many textile options touted as “high-performance,” making sense of that label is equally challenging.
 This CEU will review the progression of textiles and explore the three elements that collectively define high-performance – durability, cleaning and maintenance, and fibers and finishes – to help you make the right selection.

 In a world where securing top talent is a competitive business advantage in the workplace, employers spend time devising ways to attract and retain an exceptional workforce.
 As companies look to recruit the best and brightest from college campuses, they often overlook the one ideal recruitment strategy...the campus design itself.

 Despite the transformations necessary to equip students with 21st century skills, planners and decision-makers at schools and institutions continue to design classrooms and campuses that reflect outdated modes of teaching.
 This CEU examines the opportunity to explore educational space design using a “learning per square foot” concept, thereby improving student success, creating a community of learning and strengthening our country’s competitive position for the future.

 High-tech companies are changing so quickly on the inside that they are determining the rate of change on the outside.
 Their pace makes industry iterate faster and identify weaknesses more quickly.
 High-tech companies aren’t discovering new ways of offering the same product.
 They are identifying a completely new service or product.

-A discussion and review of true learning influences over 2500 years and the impact on the changing world of tomorrow.
+A discussion and review of true learning influences over 2,500 years and the impact on the changing world of education.
 During this course, the attendee will discover the power of “Play” within learning, understand how “Making” fosters collaboration and discuss how “Design” transcends disciplines and silos.
-Learn how to activate learning and use space to prepare learners of today and tomorrow.